nayan32biswas/mongodb-odm/docs/tutorial/get_document.md

 ```
 </details>

-If the filter matched with the collection data then it will return the `Player` type object.
+If the filter matches the collection data, then it will return a `Player` type object.

 ## Get Last Document